-- (1) The crop insured will be all the cotton lint in the county, in which the insured has a share, for which premium rates are provided by the actuarial documents; and - (a) That is not (unless allowed by the SP or by a written agreement): - 1 Colored cotton lint (AUP only); - 2 Planted into an established grass or legume; or - 3 Interplanted with another spring planted crop.

-(b) For some AUP cotton SPs and the ELS Cotton Crop provisions:

-- Grown on acreage from which a hay crop was harvested in the same calendar year unless the acreage is irrigated; or - Grown on acreage on which a small grain crop reached the heading stage in the same calendar year unless the acreage is irrigated or adequate measures are taken to terminate the small grain crop prior to heading and less than fifty percent (50%) of the small grain plants reach the heading stage.
+- (1) The crop insured will be all the cotton lint in the county, in which the insured has a share, for which premium rates are provided by the actuarial documents; and that is not (unless allowed by the SP or by a written agreement): - (a) For AUP and ELS Cotton: - 1 Planted into an established grass or legume; - $\frac{2}{2}$ Interplanted with another spring planted crop; - (b) For AUP Cotton: - Colored cotton lint; - (c) For ELS Cotton: - 1 Grown on acreage from which a hay crop was harvested in the same calendar year unless the acreage is irrigated; or - 2 Grown on acreage on which a small grain crop reached the heading stage in the same calendar year unless the acreage is irrigated or adequate measures are taken to terminate the small grain crop prior to heading and less than fifty percent (50%) of the small grain plants reach the heading stage. - (2) In addition to the provisions of section 9 (Insurable Acreage) of the Basic Provisions: - (a) The acreage insured will be ONLY the land occupied by the rows of cotton when a skip-row planting pattern is utilized.

-Refer to EXHIBIT 2, Insurability of Non-irrigated Cotton Grown Under A Conservation Tillage Practice.

-- (2) In addition to the provisions of section 9 (Insurable Acreage) of the Basic Provisions: - (a) The acreage insured will be ONLY the land occupied by the rows of cotton when a skip-row planting pattern is utilized.